 Monday through Saturday from 5:00pm - 8:00pm

-Please note that this service is not available all day Sunday and on Monday mornings.
+Please note that this service is not available on Sunday.

 Cuddly giant pandas, enormous Asian elephants, gregarious gorillas and more than 2,000 other animals make the Smithsonian’s National Zoological Park a guaranteed hit with adults and children of all ages.